Lwin-Naing/User-Manual-English-/Create A New Project.md

 ③ Fill in the project outline

-④ Select a thumbnail image
+④ Select a thumbnail image (For setup instructions, please refer to [Adding and Removing Assets](https://github.com/CS-eukarya/User-Manual-English-/blob/Asset/Adding%20and%20Removing%20Assets.md).)

 ⑤ Click the [Create] button
 <br>